 Most pending federal lawsuits have been coordinated in a federal multi-district litigation ("MDL") pending in the U.S. District Court for the Northern District of Ohio.
 The MDL court has issued a series of case management orders permitting motion practice addressing threshold legal issues in certain cases, allowing discovery, setting pre-trial deadlines and setting a trial date on October 21, 2019 for two cases originally filed in the Northern District of Ohio by Summit County and Cuyahoga County against opioid manufacturers, distributors, and pharmacies ("Track 1 Cases").
 The counties claimed that opioid manufacturers' marketing activities changed the medical standard of care for treating both chronic and acute pain, which led to increases in the sales of their prescription opioid products.
 They also alleged that opioid manufacturers' and distributors' failure to maintain effective controls against diversion was a substantial cause of the opioid crisis.
 On September 30, 2019, the Company announced that Mallinckrodt plc, along with its wholly owned subsidiaries Mallinckrodt LLC and SpecGx LLC, had executed a definitive settlement agreement and release with Cuyahoga and Summit Counties in Ohio.
 The settlement fully resolves the Track 1 cases against all named Mallinckrodt entities that were scheduled to go to trial in October 2019 in the MDL.
-Under the agreement, the Company paid \$24.0 million in cash on October 1, 2019.
+Under the agreement, the Company paid \$24.0 million in cash on October

+1, 2019.
 In addition, the Company will provide \$6.0 million in generic products, including addiction treatment products, and will also provide a \$0.5 million payment in two years in recognition of the counties' time and expenses.
 Further, in the event of a comprehensive resolution of government-related opioid claims, the Company has agreed that the two plaintiff counties will receive the value they would have received under such a resolution, less the payments described above.
 All named Mallinckrodt entities were dismissed with prejudice from the lawsuit.
 The value of the settlement should not be extrapolated to any other opioid-related cases or claims.
 On October 21, 2019, the MDL court issued a Stipulated Dismissal Order dismissing the claims against the remaining manufacturers and distributors pursuant to a settlement agreement, and severing the claims against the remaining pharmacy defendants to be heard in a subsequent trial, currently scheduled for November 9, 2020.
-Judge Polster issued Suggestions of Remand for City and

-County of San Francisco, California and City of Chicago, Illinois.
+Judge Polster issued Suggestions of Remand for City and County of San Francisco, California and City of Chicago, Illinois.
 Both cases have been remanded, respectively, to the Northern District of California and the Northern District of Illinois.
 Manufacturer defendants moved to dismiss the City of San Francisco action on April 20, 2020, which the Company joined.
-The motion is awaiting decision, and the case is set for trial on June 28, 2021.
+The motion was granted in part and denied in part on September 30, 2020.
+On October 23, 2020, the MDL court set a trial for October 25, 2021.
 Additionally, all manufacturer defendants, including us, were severed from the "Track Two" MDL cases, City of Huntington and Cabell County Commission, West Virginia.
 Those cases have subsequently been remanded to the Southern District of West Virginia.